IzzulGod/Sorachio-Chat/README.md

 ## 📄 License

-This project is open source.
-Please check the repository for specific license information.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.